Skip to content

 Sets the current page margins from the selected objects.

-Sets the size of the page, the margins and the bleed, getting the values from the document name.
-It also creates a frame around the page margins that visually marks the visible area of a page: a stroked frame named <visible area> on the .visible area layer; it will use an existing Visible area swatch, or will create one with the values R=255 G=180 B=0.
+Adjusts page size, margins, and bleed based on the document name.
+It also creates a stroked frame named <visible area> around page margins on the .visible area layer.
+Uses an existing Visible area swatch or creates one with R=255 G=180 B=0.

 It works with file names structured like this: